How to Install Vivaldi Browser on Debian

 sudo apt update

-Finally, verify that APT recognizes the Vivaldi repository:
+After the update completes, verify that APT recognizes the Vivaldi repository:

 apt-cache policy vivaldi-stable

-Expected output showing the repository is configured:
+Expected output showing the repository works:

 vivaldi-stable: